 Basic Emergency Relief System Design

-- Course ID:
+- Course ID: CH172

-- Type: Public (classroom) Course
+- Type: Face-to-Face Course

-- Skill Level:
+- Skill Level: Basic

 Preparing to use DIERS technology in your emergency relief system design - but not sure where to start?
 Attend this instructor-led, 3-day course for an introduction to pressure relief safety design with Design Institute Relief Systems (DIERS) technology.
-This course is a first course in pressure safety relief design and a prerequisite to the advanced AIChE course currently presented by DIERS.
-Together the two DIERS courses will form the basis of a solid fundamental understanding of pressure safety relief design.
+This course is a first course in pressure safety relief design and a prerequisite to the advanced AIChE course (CH173) also presented by DIERS.
+Together the two DIERS courses form the basis of a solid fundamental understanding of pressure safety relief design.

 Expect three, fast-moving days of learning enriched by course instruction, video presentations, example problems and homework.
 Attendees are required to bring a laptop to this course.